movahedan/next-boilerplate/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### TODO
+### Todo
-	0. Error Handling!
+	-	Error Handling and Sentry!
+	- Deploy on vercel
-	1. Add storybook
+	-	Add storybook
-	2. Add headless-ui
+	-	Add headless-ui
-	3. MediaQuery, Agent, tailwindConfig
+	-	MediaQuery, Agent, tailwindConfig
-	4. Connect with mongodb
-	5. Develop server-side
-	6. Blog
-	7. Authentication
-	8. Jest mocking service
+	-	Jest mocking service
+	- Develop server-side, Structure for features/models/queries
+	- Develop react-query
+	-	Complete Authentication
+	-	Blog
+	- Introduce to machine learning and create an example

+### Done
+	-	Connect with mongoose